tttstudios/vanhacks-netlify/src/pages/index.md

         global.
 All hacks are encouraged to be published open source so that an organization in Vancouver can benefit just as much as a similar nonprofit on the other side of Canada or the other side of the World.
+  descriptionMarkdown: >-
+    VanHacks is an annual hackathon organized by TTT Studios around VSW dedicated to helping those helping our community.
+We call you, hackers of Vancouver, to join us over a weekend to create tech solutions that solve challenging issues faced by our community's not-for-profit institutions whose aim is to do social good.
+With your help, we can work towards building a better, more unified Vancouver.

+    VanHacks is designed around the mantra of acting local and thinking global.
+    All hacks are encouraged to be published open source so that an organization in Vancouver can benefit just as much as a similar nonprofit on the other side of Canada or the other side of the World.
   image: img/about/photo@2x.png
   title: About VanHacks
 groups: